 Having said that, there are countries that

-are not the part of the Hague Convention #12, in such countries documents must
+are not part of the Hague Convention #12, in such countries documents must

 undergo a more involved process known as ‘Legalisation.’
 However, in both

-cases, government agencies are required to review the notary acknowledgements or
+cases, government agencies are required to review the notary acknowledgments or

 signatures on the documents in question.
 You can also get your documents

 authenticated by ‘Notarisation,’ that is done by a public notary who ensures the authenticity of the signatures, facts, affidavits, declarations made, power of

 take a look as to how the Apostille, Notarisation, and Legalisation differ from

 An apostille is a form of authentication or